 #takesumidetox challenge that you can join and share your thoughts and insides about your switch to natural deodorant.
 There’s also a leaflet that comes with a deodorant explaining the detox stages and what you can expect from them (the same info is available on Kaia Natural website as well).
 It’s especially useful for people who want to make the switch from convenient deodorants to more natural options and just don’t know what to expect.
 No one wants to be surprised with wet and smelly armpits, even if this is a temporary thing.
 But when you know why you’re doing this and what changes can follow, it’s easier to continue.

-To be honest, I did not expect any of these stages to happen since I stopped using conventional deodorants a few years ago.
-Overall, I like Kaya Naturals deodorant, and it works, if you can bare with it longer than 4 weeks (everybody’s different so it might not take that long for you).
-To compare its effectiveness with the ones made with baking soda, I think it’s much more gentle, but also less likely to irritate your armpits.
+Overall, I like Kaya Naturals deodorant, and it works to some extent.
+To compare its effectiveness with the ones made with baking soda, it’s much more gentle, but also less likely to irritate your armpits.